HamidMusayev/Flutter-Newly/README.md

 # Newly
 News app with newsApi.org.
-Read news with categories
+You can also read news by categories

 ✔ Current ver. : 2.0.0 -stable